Skip to content Skip to footer

 • Executors and witnesses

 An executor is the person you wish to carry out the terms of the Will.
 This can be the solicitor or a family member and can include someone named in the Will.
-Once the will is complete you Will need two witnesses who are independent and do not benefit from the Will to witness your signature.
+Once the Will is complete you will need two witnesses who are independent and do not benefit from the Will to witness your signature.

 • Thank you